EmDeeTee/michaus-build-system/README.md

 FLAGS = -s,-O2
  ```

- Run michaus-build-system binary in the same folder as you mbs file
+ Run iterkocze-build-system binary in the same folder as you mbs file

  # Building
  CMake can be used to compile MBS.
 But it can also be compiled using itself